-ARTICLE 32 SAFE EQUIPMENT
+ARTICLE 33 SAFE EQUIPMENT

-Section 32.1 - Safe Equipment.
+Section 33.1 - Safe Equipment.
 The City will furnish and will maintain in the best possible working condition, within the limits of its financial capability, the necessary tools, facilities, vehicles, supplies and equipment required for members to safely carry out their duties.
 Members are responsible for reporting unsafe conditions or practices, and for properly using and caring for tools, facilities, vehicles, supplies and equipment provided by the City.

-ARTICLE 33 APPLICATION OF CIVIL SERVICE LAW
+ARTICLE 34 APPLICATION OF CIVIL SERVICE LAW

-Section 33.1 - Application of Civil Service Law.
-Except as expressly otherwise provided in this Agreement or specifically excepted from the scope of collective bargaining by the provisions of Revised Code Chapter 4117, civil service laws contained in Revised Code Chapter 124, Sections 124.01 through 124.56, provisions of R.C. §325.19 and any other matter referenced in this Agreement shall not apply to employees in the bargaining unit.
+Section 34.1 - Application of Civil Service Law.
+Except as expressly otherwise provided in this Agreement or specifically excepted from the scope of collective bargaining by the provisions of Revised Code Chapter 4117, civil service laws contained in Revised Code Chapter 124, Sections 124.1 through 124.56, provisions of R.C. §325.19 and any other matter referenced in this Agreement shall not apply to employees in the bargaining unit.
 It is expressly understood that the Ohio Department of Administrative Services, the State Personnel Board of Review and the Personnel Board of Review of the City of Pataskala shall have no authority or jurisdiction as it relates to employees in the bargaining unit.

-ARTICLE 34 EXTRA DUTY
+ARTICLE 35 EXTRA DUTY

-Section 34.1 - Roster Requirement.
-Whether a request for law enforcement services is a matter of "extra duty" or otherwise, is to be determined solely by the Chief in his discretion.
-All extra duty assignments shall be approved by the Chief of Police, and shall be posted and filled by a roster of all fulltime officers who voluntarily want to be placed on the roster.
+Section 35.1 - Assignment Process.
+All extra duty assignments shall be approved by the Chief of Police, and shall be posted and filled by a roster of all non-probationary fulltime officers, who have completed their field training program, who voluntarily want to be placed on the roster.
 The roster shall start with the most senior officer and end with the officer who has the least tenure with the City of Pataskala.
 The Police Administration shall use this list in offering all extra duty assignments in an effort to provide extra assignments as equally as possible among the officers wishing to be placed on this roster.
+Extra-duty is defined as officers working in uniform and performing tasks such as security and traffic control for other entities wishing to hire officers in uniform at a rate of pay that officers are willing to voluntarily perform such duties.
+The exception to this voluntary work shall occur when the events are of such nature that the Chief of Police determines that a Police presence is necessary.
+After first posting for volunteers to work extra duty and not receiving enough volunteers, the Chief (or designee) may assign officers to work such event and officers are then to be compensated at their appropriate rate of pay by the City for working such event.

-Section 34.2 - Movement on Roster.
+Section 35.2 - Roster Maintenance.
 Officers are moved from the top of the list to the bottom of the list if they accept an extra duty assignment or they turn down an assignment that they would be available to work.
-An officer is unavailable to work an extra duty assignment because of regular work assignment, court appearances, or other matters directly related to his or her normal duties.
-The officer would remain at the top of the list and have first chance at the next extra duty assignment under such conditions.
+When an officer is unavailable to work an extra duty assignment because of regular work assignment, court appearances, or other matters directly related to his or her normal duties the officer would remain at the top of the list and have first chance at the next extra duty assignment under such conditions.